atick-faisal/label-studio/docs/source/plugins/faq.md

 Plugins allow you to run custom JavaScript code directly within the labeling interface.

-This feature empowers you to extend and customize Label Studio’s behavior.
+This feature empowers you to extend and customize Annotation Hub’s behavior.
 For example, you can add data validations, dynamic UI enhancements, or integrating external libraries, thereby tailoring the labeling workflow to your specific requirements.
-By leveraging the [LSI (Label Studio Interface) object](custom#Label-Studio-Interface-LSI), you can manage events, import additional scripts, and access task and annotation data on the fly, ensuring that your custom logic executes each time an annotation is rendered.
+By leveraging the [LSI (Annotation Hub Interface) object](custom#Label-Studio-Interface-LSI), you can manage events, import additional scripts, and access task and annotation data on the fly, ensuring that your custom logic executes each time an annotation is rendered.

 Plugins are configured on a per-project basis from **Project > Settings > Labeling Interface**.